Bid on Branded Keywords

 What is a Branded Keyword?

-Branded keywords are your exact brand name and close variants of it that people would search for to find your business.
+Branded keywords are your exact brand name and close variants of it that people would search for to find your SaaS.
 For us, our main branded search is “tortoise and hare software”.

 Although we get most of our branded traffic through that one search we have clients that have 10 or more variants that people search for when locating their businesses.